 Judgment Creditor will receive payment after completing the auction.
-In the case of attaching a Judgment Debtor’s property, the Judgment Creditor will receive payment after receiving the attached amount.
-The Executing Officer will call upon the Judgment Creditor to examine the income and expenditure statement.
+In case of attaching a Judgment Debtor’s property, the Judgment Creditor will receive payment after receiving the attached amount.
+The Executing Officer will therefore call upon the Judgment Creditor to examine the income and expenditure statement.
 If the Judgment Creditor finds the statement in good order, he/she may proceed to collect the payment.
 Otherwise, the Judgment Creditor may file a motion of objection to the Executing Officer who will then put the payment on hold until the case is final.

 When will the auction take place?

 After notifying the relevant debtors (if any) and the relevant Registrars of the seized property, the Executing Officer shall report to the court and ask for the court’s permission to start the public auction.
-Once permitted, the Executing Officer may announce and send a notice to the Judgment Creditor about the public auction date and venue.
+Once permitted, the Executing Officer may announce and then send a notice to the Judgment Creditor about the public auction date and venue.

 What do I need to collect the payment?

 The Judgment Creditor must present his/her original ID card or other identification cards (with photo) issued by any government agencies.
 If appointing a proxy, the proxy must bring a Power of Attorney and the Judgment Creditor’s original ID card.
-It is necessary to use the Power of Attorney in the official form prescribed by the Legal Execution Department In case the Judgment Creditor is a Juristic Person, a company affidavit must then be presented.
+It is necessary to use the Power of Attorney in the official form prescribed by the Legal Execution Department.
+In case the Judgment Creditor is a Juristic Person, a company affidavit must then be presented.

 Where can I contact the Executing Officer?